 No, a tooth infection will not go away on its own.
 Instead, it’ll only get worse until the abscess bursts.
 When this happens, the infection will spread to your jawbone, as well as the rest of your head and neck.
 You may even develop sepsis, which is life threatening.

-Do NOT ignore the symptoms of a tooth infection!
-If you suspect you have an abscessed tooth, you’ll need to call our emergency dentist as soon as possible.
+Do NOT ignore the root canal.
+Otherwise, you’ll need .!
+If you suspect you have an abscessed tooth, you’ll need to call our office as soon as possible.
 The sooner you call, the more likely we’ll be able to save your tooth.
-For example, our emergency dentist may be able to treat a small abscess with a root canal.
-Otherwise, you’ll need emergency tooth extraction.
+For example, Dr. Bandos may be able to treat a small abscess with a

-First, you’ll need to schedule an appointment with our emergency dentist in Kalamazoo, MI.
+First, you’ll need to schedule an appointment for urgent dental care.
 We’re always willing to squeeze you in if you’re having a dental emergency.
 Dr. Bandos can advise you on how to manage your pain while you wait for your appointment.